SAHIL-Sharma21/go_with_test/readme.md

 ```
  - It can return 2 values.
 The second value is a boolean which indicates if the key was found successfully.
  - Go has a built-in function delete that works on maps.
 It takes two arguments.
 The first is the map and the second is the key to be removed.

+### Dependency injection
+- The Buffer type from the bytes package implements the Writer interface, because it has the method Write(p []byte) (n int, err error).